 - GRE Scores (official scores are submitted via ETS)

 - Official Transcripts of all past degrees and currently enrolled programs (if applicable)

 - Statement of purpose for graduate study in the department and after graduation written by the applicant

 - Three recommendation letters indicating research and academic potential as well as ability to work in interdisciplinary teams.
 Recommenders should state whether they have recommended or are recommending other applicants to the department.

 - CV detailing education, research experiences, publications, conference and presentations, and other critical information related to the graduate admission.

 - Although not required, applicants with publications or other scholarly works are encouraged to include those as part of the package.

 - Complete and submit the application form with application fees.
 GET STARTED HERE!

-- Provide proof of English language proficiency.
-TOEFL 213 computer or 550 paper or 79 internet.
-If you are unable to take this prior to your application, you should write to the department graduate advisor, Dr. Jincheng Du, requesting permission to complete these requirements prior to registration in the semester for which you are admitted.
+Standardized tests: Submit your standardized test scores and provide proof of English language proficiency (TOEFL 213 computer or 550 paper or 79 internet) to the Toulouse Graduate School.
+If you are unable to take the TOEFL prior to your application, you should write to the department graduate advisor, Dr. Jincheng Du, requesting permission to complete these requirements prior to registration in the semester for which you are admitted.

-- Proof of financial support must be provided to the graduate school before an I-20 document can be issued.
+- Proof of financial support must be provided to the graduate school before an I-20 document can be issued for international applicants.